External Ids for CLK3 Gene

 GeneCards Summary for CLK3 Gene

 CLK3 (CDC-Like Kinase 3) is a Protein Coding gene.
 Among its related pathways are Translational Control and mRNA Splicing - Major Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein serine/threonine/tyrosine kinase activity.
+GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
 An important paralog of this gene is CLK4.

 UniProtKB/Swiss-Prot for CLK3 Gene